Royal Australian Mint: Foundations and history

 The mint is an Australian Public Service agency, staffed through the Department of the Treasury.

-During 1984-1986 renovations were carried out to support the increasing demand for the production of collector coins, and also to improve the visitor facilities.
+During 1984-1986, renovations were carried out to support the increasing demand for the production of collector coins, and also to improve the visitor facilities.
 Visitors can mint their own legal tender coin using visitor presses.

 The mint serves primarily to manufacture Australia's legal tender precious metal coins.
 Notes are produced by Note Printing Australia in Melbourne.
 The mint also produces medals for military and civilian honours, most notably the Order of Australia.
 The mint produced medals for the 2000 Summer Olympics in conjunction with the Perth Mint.
 The Royal Australian Mint also produces tokens made for commercial organisations such as casinos, car washes etc.

 Since its opening, the mint has produced over fifteen billion coins and has the capacity to produce two million coins per day.
-Coins have also been struck for several Asian and South Pacific nations, including New Zealand (in 1969), Papua New Guinea, Tonga, Western Samoa, the Cook Islands, Fiji, Malaysia, Thailand, Nepal, Bangladesh, Israel, and the Philippines.
+Coins have also been struck for several Asian and South Pacific nations, including New Zealand (in 1969), Papua New Guinea, Tonga, Western Samoa, the Cook Islands, Fiji, Malaysia, Thailand, Nepal, Estonia, Bangladesh, Israel, and the Philippines.

 In November 2001, the mint issued the world's first coin with a double hologram, to commemorate the centenary of Australian federation.
 The mint also creates bi-metallic coins, and colour printed coins.

-On 11 December 2005 the Joint Standing Committee on Public Works tabled a report recommending the refurbishment of the Royal Australian Mint with a projected cost of A$41.2 million.
+On 11 December 2005, the Joint Standing Committee on Public Works tabled a report recommending the refurbishment of the Royal Australian Mint with a projected cost of A$41.2 million.
 Work was planned to commence in October 2006 with completion dates of June 2008 for the process building, and April 2009 for the administration building.

 The refurbishment also planned to introduce industrial robots to the manufacturing process.
 The work was completed in 2009, and the mint is now open to the public.

-In 2014, the Abbott Government announced a scoping study into selling the Royal Australian Mint.
+In 2014, the Abbott government announced a scoping study into selling the Royal Australian Mint.